 5 Ways to Improve Memory and Mental Agility

-Indeed, one of the worst enemies of your memory and mental agility is doing the same thing day after day.
+It’s important to remember that one of the worst enemies of your memory and mental agility is doing the same thing day after day.
 Work, chores, shopping, doing this, doing that… Little by little, you can fall into a routine that creates a kind of sensory deprivation.
-In other words, your brain has very little to no stimuli to activate it.
+In other words, your brain has no stimuli to activate it.

 Maybe even today you can do a few yoga exercises when you get home.
 Tomorrow, go for a walk, and on another day go to a dance class.
-Do whatever you can imagine but remember to break your routine.
+Do whatever you can imagine but remember… break your routine!

 Read more: The 5 Best Memory Exercises